GaryHostt/alexmacdonald.solutions/README.md

       - go to [apex.alexmacdonald.solutions](http://apex.alexmacdonald.solutions)

-      - username: guest / password: TheDog8MyHomework77!
+      - username: guest / password: TheDog8MyHomework77! (read access only)

-      - you only have read access, but if you go to the dashboard page you can look busy by leaving it on your second monitor
+      - Go to the dashboard page you can look busy by leaving it on your second monitor

-      - The data is sent to MMO with this [ORDS Python script](https://github.com/GaryHostt/sampeIoTData)
+      - The data is sent to MMO via ORDS with this [Python script](https://github.com/GaryHostt/sampeIoTData)

 ________________________________________________________________________________________________________________